scottdorman/scottdorman.github.io/_posts/2007/2007-05-19-teched-for-novices.md

 ---
 layout: post
-title: "Tech&middot;Ed for Novices"
+title: "TechEd for Novices"
 date: '2007-05-19 10:32:07 -05:00'
 ---

-Microsoft has created a [Tips for the "Newbie"](http://www.microsoft.com/events/teched2007/newbietips.mspx) page designed to give first time Tech·Ed attendees a fighting chance of finding their way around.
-It does a decent job letting the first timer know about what Tech·Ed has to offer, but I don't think it goes nearly far enough.
+Microsoft has created a [Tips for the "Newbie"](http://www.microsoft.com/events/teched2007/newbietips.mspx) page designed to give first time TechEd attendees a fighting chance of finding their way around.
+It does a decent job letting the first timer know about what TechEd has to offer, but I don't think it goes nearly far enough.

-Tech·Ed is a huge event, last year's event had about 13000 people attending, with an equally huge amount of content.
+TechEd is a huge event, last year's event had about 13000 people attending, with an equally huge amount of content.
 The current count of sessions (including the Hands-on labs) is 1057.
 That's right, over 1000 sessions.
 The actual breakdown is like this (subject to change, of course):

 *   Birds of a Feather: 56
 *   Breakout Session: 482